-Vicarious liability: why should you have it?A recruiter may start with a policy that covers the risk of supplying the wrong candidate, or other types of error when paying the worker.
-Any contract insisting a recruiter is responsible for negligent acts of the contractor means the recruiter could suffer financially.
-If a policy includes vicarious liability, it ensures cover if the agency become legally liable.
-With that in mind, it’s worth considering as part of your cover.
+A recruiter may begin with a policy that protects against the risk of supplying the wrong candidate or other types of error when paying the worker.
+If a contract states a recruiter is responsible for negligent acts of the contractor, the recruiter could suffer financially.
+However, a policy including vicarious liability ensures cover if the agency becomes legally liable.
+So it’s worth considering as part of your cover.